Cross-Spec Interactions¶

 - Behaviour: The exception is caught by the drain loop;

-:rf.error/handler-exceptiontraces; the user's per-frame:on-errorprojector fires if registered.
-The projector returns a sanitised error shape suitable for the public response (no stack traces, no PII).
+:rf.error/handler-exceptiontraces; the registered server error projector (reg-error-projector, per 011-SSR) consumes the error and returns a sanitised error shape suitable for the public response (no stack traces, no PII).
 The HTTP response is built from the projected error per the request-frame's response-status fx. - Reason: Server errors must not leak internal state to the public boundary; the projector is the named sanitisation seam.

 - Status: